 Price your cohort-based course based on the value learners will actually receive

 Pricing looks very different for every course and every creator, but David knows the curriculum he's put together is designed to create nothing but value.
 He also hand-selects applicants so there's a very specific correlation between those willing to pay the price for his courses and those wanting to meet deliberate, tangible goals:

-“What we do is we get two to 400 of the most ambitious writers in the world that we can find, and then we make the price very expensive so that every single person in the course knows for certain that every other person is serious.
+“What we do is we get two to 400 of the most ambitious writers in the world that we can find, and then we make the price very expensive so that every single person in the course knows for certain that every other person in passage course is serious.
 How many $20 eBooks have you bought and then followed through on?,” David asks.

 “Look, for me the high price point allows me to share all of these ideas online.
 I think that the vast majority of what I do is free.
 College is way too expensive.
 But things that cost money, you take seriously.
 College is really expensive, but most people don't feel the burden of that cost in the moment, which then has them not working as hard.”

-If you know your course is worth more than the dollar amount on screen, charge it — and do so boldly.
-By David’s philosophy, bearing the weight of that cost upfront empowers learners to work harder because they know they have to live up to that dollar amount.
+If you know your course is worth more than the dollar sign up amount on screen, charge it — and do so boldly.
+By David's philosophy, bearing the weight of that cost upfront empowers learners to work harder because they know they have to live up to that dollar amount.

 Understand the impact of peer learning and cultivate your community to thrive

 Any course creator knows the impact of curating a learning community: strength in numbers, accountability, the social impact of kindred learners developing skills alongside one another — but David notes that peer learning is more than a system of accountability.